nonstrict-hq/nonstrict.eu-website/Content/blog/2023-06-14-screencapturekit-on-sonoma.md

 ### Conclusion

 There are a lot of issues in the current beta 1, the documentation is incomplete and many features don’t work right.
-But this is a beta, and I’m sure a lot of issues will be fixed in the comming months.
+But this is a beta, and I’m sure a lot of issues will be fixed in the coming months.

 The previous macOS method of allowing apps to record the screen is quite complicated; There is a confusing dialog, and users need to go to System Settings to manually enable the app.
 I’m excited by the new system level sharing picker, since this allows users to quickly get started with screensharing a window or screen, without navigating through any complicated flows.